kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-yuan-chain-coin-ycc.md

 ---
 layout: post
-title:  "What is Cosmos ATOM"
+title:  "What is Yuan Chain Coin YCC"
 date:   2022-06-02 15:03:19 +0300
 subtitle: What does Atom actually do?
 Is ATOM a good investment?
 What is Cosmos crypto used for?
 Does Cosmos crypto have a future?
-description: Cosmos is a blockchain network that aims to enable independent blockchains to communicate with each other in a seamless manner.
-This allows them to exchange data and conduct transactions.
+description: China developed this cryptocurrency, which has a number of advantages over other cryptocurrencies.
+Yuan Chain Coin is a centralized cryptocurrency that comes with a blockchain capable of handling accounting and contracts.
-image: /assets/img/posts-img/atom/what-is-cosmos-atom-how-does-it-work.webp
+image: /assets/img/posts-img/ycc/what-is-the-yuan-chain-coin.webp
 categories:
   - what
   - yuan chain